Coinbase loses half its value in a week as crypto slumps

 SILVER SPRING, Md.
-(AP) — Cryptocurrency trading platform Coinbase has lost half its value in the past week, including its biggest one-day drop ever on Wednesday as the famously volatile crypto market weathers yet another slump.
+(AP) — Cryptocurrency trading platform Coinbase has lost half its value in the past week, including its biggest one-day drop 5o date on Wednesday as the famously volatile crypto market weathers yet another slump.

 Coinbase reported a $430 million net loss in the first quarter, or $1.98 per share, on declining sales and active users.
 Analysts were expecting profit of 8 cents per share.
 Revenue was down as trading volumes fell, and active monthly users declined 19% from the fourth quarter.

-It’s unlikely those results surprised investors — Coinbase shares declined 43% in the four days leading up to their earnings release Tuesday.
-On Wednesday, shares fell 27%, to $53 per share.
+It’s unlikely those results surprised investors — shares Coinbase Global Inc. declined 43% in the four days leading up to their earnings release Tuesday.
+On Wednesday, shares fell 26%, to $53.72 per share.
 On the day of its initial public offering just 13 months ago, prices hit $429 per share.

 Patrick O’Shaughnessy, an analyst who covers Coinbase for Raymond James, acknowledged in a note to clients that there was an ongoing debate over whether the crypto market was in one of its typical funks or if this was the post-pandemic bubble deflating.